NilsRo/HotWaterRecirculatingPump/README.md

 The project (actually with german LCD GUI) follows the ideas of https://github.com/MakeMagazinDE/Zirkulationspumpensteuerung and http://www.kabza.de/MyHome/CircPump/CirculationPump.php to control the hot water recirculation pump (Warmwasserzirkulationspumpe) via two temperature sensors comparing the warm water out and return temperature.

 Featurelist
-* Control the pump via out and return temperautre sensor
+* Control the pump via out and return temperature sensor
-* MQTT messaging to get logging information
+* MQTT publishing to get logging information
+* MQTT subscription to get heater information like provided by https://github.com/norberts1/hometop_HT3
 * Realtime Clock support to maintain sleep ciycles and also cleaning everything every 24h
 * 2 relay support to add e.g. a magnetic vent
 * SSD1306 support to view status information